f5devcentral/f5-automation-labs/docs/class1/module1/lab6.rst

 automation only for legacy environments.
 New environments should shift to a Declarative model.

-Task 1 – Build a Basic LTM Config
+Task 1 - Build a Basic LTM Config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps to complete this task:

 #.
-Expand the “Lab 1.6 – Build a Basic LTM Config” folder in the Postman
+Expand the "Lab 1.6 - Build a Basic LTM Config" folder in the Postman
    collection

 #.
 Click each Step in the folder and ‘Send’ the request.
 Verify each